 Lots of these waters are stocked with fish, whereas others gain a fish population naturally, either arriving through something like a feeder stream or eggs and fry being brought in on the webbed feet of wading birds.
-Either way, pretty much everybody of water in Florida will hold a head of fish.
+Either way, the bass fishing in Florida is very good – pretty much everybody of water will hold a head of fish.
 There’s a saying in Florida that goes ‘if the pond doesn’t dry up, it will hold bass’.

 One of the most popular areas of Florida to vacation in is Central Florida, with the majority of people heading to Orlando/Disney World or the surrounding area for the sites and family fun.

-But Greater Orlando area and surrounding region are also known for something else – its great fishing or, more precisely, it’s world-class bass fishing!
+But Greater Orlando area and surrounding region are also known for something else – its great fishing or, more precisely, the best bass fishing in Florida.
+In fact, it is world-class bass fishing!
 And it seems outstanding fishing opportunities are all around you in this place.